Whether you prefer surfing, scuba-diving or just sunbathing, discover the ideal African beach for you.Read more...

 With an irresistible combination of scenery and wetlands, Loango National Park is the jewel in the crown of Gabon’s 13 parks and offers one of the world’s most exhilarating safari experiences.

-Loango National Park is the jewel in the crown of Gabon’s 13 parks and offers one of the world’s most exhilarating safari experiences, thanks to its irresistible combination of scenery and wildlife.
+Loango National Park (15,000/10,000CFA tourist/foreign resident) is the jewel in the crown of Gabon’s 13 parks and offers one of the world’s most exhilarating safari experiences, thanks to its irresistible combination of scenery and wildlife.
 With more than 175km of uninhabited shoreline, it is widely regarded as one of Africa’s last great coastal wildernesses.
-Lagoons, forests, savannahs and wetlands all come together within the park’s 1,550km².
-Loango’s endless beach is one of the few places in the world where buffalo and forest elephants still have access to the sea.
-Even gorilla families are occasionally foraging in beachside trees.
+Lagoons, forests, savannahs and wetlands all come together within the park’s 1,500km2.
+Loango’s endless beach is one of the few places in the world where buffalo and forest elephant still have access to the sea, and even gorilla families are occasionally seen foraging in beachside trees.
+The park is also home to the legendary ‘surfing hippos’, memorably captured on film by National Geographicphotographer Michael Nichols in 2004.
+In season, humpbacks and dolphins may be seen frolicking in the warm equatorial waters of the Atlantic Ocean just offshore.
+Many rare bird species have been spotted here, including Forbes’s plover, Loango weaver, quail finch, rosy bee-eaters and Congo River martins.
+The park is a paradise for lovers of sport fishing and record catches of tarpon, as well as barracuda, rouge, and big sharks are possible here.